 Why am I charging that?

-For a proper evening gown that fits like a glove, it requires roughly 20 hours of my time to make the pattern, do the fittings and sew the dress.
+For a proper evening gown that fits like a glove, it requires roughly 50 hours of my time to make the pattern, do the fittings and sew the dress.
 If all you want is a very simple dress, this price may be negotiable.
-To cut the cost down for you, you will be responsible for the cost of the fabric and I won’t profit from it.
-I will source the material and let you know the price before you make the decision.
+To cut the cost down for you, you will be responsible for the cost of the material (fashion fabric, lace, trimming, beads used on the finished garment) and I won’t profit from it.
+I can source the material and let you know the price before you make the decision.

-Fabric cost reference: Floor length simple A-line dress with real silk on the outside and inside would cost you about $500 HKD.
+Fabric cost reference: Simple drapery floor length dress with silk on the outside and lining would cost you somewhere between $800 to $1000 HKD.
 So if you want to go with polyester or cotton, your fabric cost would be lower.

 My fried rice isn’t the traditional type you’d find in a chinese restaurant, it is just something I put together very quick with lots of flavor.
-It only takes me 15 mins to cook if you don’t count the rice part.
+It only takes me 15 mins to make this if you don’t count the time to cook the rice.
 Perfect when I’m home alone and don’t have much in the fridge.

 The basic ingredient includes: 1 cup of rice, some meat, 1 egg, 2 leafs of lettuce, 2 tbsp sweet soy sauce.
 You can build up your own fried rice from here.